Skip to main content

 Updating Skills

-Re-running the command updates all dot-ai-* skills:
+Re-running the command updates the dot-ai-* skills owned by the current source:

 dot-ai skills generate --agent claude-code